Strategy

 Technology

-Intake, identity, consent, workflow, referral, analytics and governance evidence should be treated as common services, not channel add-ons.
+Intake, identity, consent, workflow, referral, analytics and governance evidence should feel like one coherent support pathway.

 Source basis